GIScience/climate-action-api-gateway/README.md

 You can try the [plugin-blueprint](https://gitlab.heigit.org/climate-action/plugin-blueprint) or any other plugin listed in the [infrastructure repository](https://gitlab.heigit.org/climate-action/infrastructure).

+### Testing

+We use [pytest](https://pytest.org) as a testing engine.
+Ensure all tests are passing by running `poetry run pytest`.

+#### Coverage

+To get a coverage report of how much of your code is run during testing, execute `poetry run pytest --cov`.

+To get a more detailed report including which lines in each file are **not** tested, run `poetry run pytest --cov --cov-report term-missing`

 ### Docker

 The tool is also [Dockerised](Dockerfile):